-The Boulevard drink is whiskey drink from the prohibition era in the 1930s.
+The Boulevard drink is a drink from the early 20th century dating back to the prohibition era.
+The drink uses Rye Whiskey as the base spirit.
 It is a drink recipe with not a whole lot of information about its origins.
 It first appeared in New York Sun by G. Selmer Fougner in 1935.

 - 2 shots of Rye Whiskey